Stewartd2018/Reflection/README.md

+# Reflection 16
+## 5/11/2018
+This week we learned about Javascript.
+We learned about how to make alerts appear on a page.
+We also learned how to make prompts and how to get those prompts to make text appear on a page using variables.
+We started making a madlibs.
+We used the promts and variables to make text and you insert a noun, verb, or adjective, and it fills in a space on the screen.
+I want to make this work for my google friday project but, I need to learn a bit more about this.

+---

 # Reflection 15
 ## 5/4/2018
 I went to w3schools today to try and understand Jquery.
 I think I need some help.
 And I forgot to push my reflections this week, so Im gonna do that.